How to Use Pictalk AAC?

 actions of a collection

-(Thanks to Aurélie REGENT for this very clear description of the available copies)
+(Thanks to Aurélie REGENT for this very clear description of available copies)

 It is possible to make "linked copies" of collections to place them in another collection.
-For example, if you created a collection "educators" and want to copy it into the collection "school", this is possible via the "linked duplicate" button and then "paste" in edit mode.
-If you then add a pictogram into the isolated collection "educators", it will also automatically appear in the "educators" collection inside the "school" collection.
-This is indicated by the green chain symbol "Linked duplicates".
+For example, if we created a collection "educators" and want to copy it into the collection "school", it is possible via the "linked duplicate" button and then "paste" in edit mode.
+If we subsequently add a pictogram to the isolated collection "educators", it also automatically appears in the "educators" collection within the "school" collection.
+This is represented by the green chain symbol "Linked duplicates".

-On the contrary, a "Separate copy" will not be updated if an educator is added or removed from the original collection.
+On the other hand, a "Distinct Copy" will not be updated if an educator is added or removed from the original collection.

 Creating a collection